SUBZEROCODE/tpximpact-challenge/asssumptions&issue_tracker.md

 ### FT-003-code-coverage-testing-improvements
 As a tester of the app I want to have code coverage up to reasonable levels for both frontend and backend.
 Acceptance criteria: Sensible code coverage percentage achieved with functionality tested where suitable.

+### FT-107-docker-endpoints-monitoring
+As a backend engineer I want to add endpoints monitoring so that my container can be microservice integrated in future.
+Acceptance criteria: Add further status check endpoints to check docker container health prior to starting backend (currently we have heath controller)